mendix/docs/content/howto/tutorials/build-an-iot-app.md

 ## 2 Prerequisites

 Before starting these how-to's, create a new instance of the **Logistics IoT** app on the [Mendix platform](https://sprintr.home.mendix.com/link/startnewproject) (via the **Getting Started** tab).
-After the app has been created, you can open it in the Modeler (download the Modeler [here](https://appstore.mendix.com/link/modelers) and install it in case you haven't done so already).
+After the app has been created, you can open it in the Desktop Modeler (download the Desktop Modeler [here](https://appstore.mendix.com/link/modelers) and install it in case you haven't done so already).

 Please note the following: